SSC Covid 19 Guidance from 17th May 2021

 Sailing The club bye laws and rules apply in addition to the C19 distancing rules.
 Rescue boat cover will be by volunteers on the day and might not be immediately available and therefore buddy sailing and/or a shore lookout are required unless a rescue boat is manned.

 Sailing is at your own risk so please be aware of conditions and don’t put others at risk by having to effect a rescue etc. – Please take a cautious approach to forecast sailing conditions for your ability.

 Anyone sailing without rescue boat cover must be able to swim and self rescue in most circumstances, including but not limited to, equipment failure, grounding, capsize and minor injury.
-Whenever there is a high risk of capsize in the winter months a rescue boat should be available with crew.

 This guidance will be amended as necessary.

-C19 sub committee – Commodore, Rear Com, Acting Vice Com and Sailing Principal.
+C19 sub-committee: – Commodore, Rear Com, Acting Vice Com and Sailing Principal